cnrancher/docs-hangar/src/pages/index.md

 # Hangar

-Hangar is a **simple** and **easy-to-use** command line utility for mirroring multi-architecture & platform container images between container image registries.
+Hangar is a **simple** and **easy-to-use** command line utility for mirroring multi-architecture & multi-platform container images between container image registries.
 Aiming to simplify the process of copying container images between image registries.

 - Hangar allows to copy container images without container runtime (daemon).
 - Not restricted by the architecture and OS of the runtime system, it supports running on Linux/Unix systems.